grztus/transit_warning/README.md

-Transit Warning is a flight tracker script designed to track aircraft and calculate potential transits across the Sun and Moon from a specified location.
+Transit Warning is a flight tracker script designed to track aircraft and calculate potential transits across the Sun and Moon from a specified location.</br>
 It uses ADS-B and MLAT data to determine the positions and velocities of aircraft and predicts their paths to identify possible transit events.

-Key Features
+Key Features</br>
-Tracks aircraft in real-time using ADS-B and MLAT data.
+Tracks aircraft in real-time using ADS-B and MLAT data.</br>
-Predicts aircraft transits across the Sun and Moon.
+Predicts aircraft transits across the Sun and Moon.</br>
-Provides visual and audible alerts for close approaches and transits.
+Provides visual and audible alerts for close approaches and transits.</br></br>
-Prerequisites
+# Prerequisites:</br>
-Before running the script, ensure you have the following Python modules installed:
+Before running the script, ensure you have the following Python modules installed:</br>

-ephem
-requests
-pytz
-socket
+ephem</br>
+requests</br>
+pytz</br>
+socket</br>
-tkinter (if using a GUI)
+tkinter (if using a GUI)</br>
-To install these modules, you can use pip: pip install ephem requests pytz Socket and tkinter should be preinstalled with python.
+To install these modules, you can use pip: pip install ephem requests pytz</br>

-Configuration
+Socket should be preinstalled with python.

+Configuration</br>
 Before running the script, you need to configure a few settings at the beginning of the script.
-These include your location, elevation, and the METAR URL for weather data.
+These include your location, elevation, and the METAR URL for weather data.</br>
-You also need to change 127.0.0.1 in sock.connect(('127.0.0.1', port)) to your machine IP address if You are not working on the localhost (line 516 in v5 sript), for example sock.connect(('192.168.1.197', port)).
+You also need to change 127.0.0.1 in sock.connect(('127.0.0.1', port)) to your machine IP address if You are not working on the localhost (line 516 in v5 sript), for example sock.connect(('192.168.1.197', port)).</br>

-Location and Elevation:
 # Set geographic location and elevation
 my_lat = 51.1111  # Latitude